| High Schools | Honor |

 There are many public and private high schools in the state of Nevada.
 It is rather difficult for you to choose one that fits you most.
 In order for you to better evaluate your choice, we have ranked these high schools based on latest SAT/ACT scores, graduation rates, and state test scores from the Nevada Department of Education.
 See below for top 5 high schools throughout the state of Nevada.
-If you are interested in the list of all school districts and counties within Nevada, you can find it on COUNTRYAAH in alphabetical order.

 # | High Schools | Honor |